agopinath/agopinath.github.io/_posts/2013-08-19-my-summer-research.md

 &quot;Oh!
 Would you like some chocolates?
 Just got back from a trip to __________.&quot; She picked up off the ground a small, semi-full box -- the kind used to hold artificial sweeteners.

-&quot;Hmmm?&quot; I stared. &quot;Oh, uh yeah, sure!&quot; I said, maybe with a little too much enthusiasm, as she poured some chocolates into a Target bag. _Awkward.
-Should I have refused?
+&quot;Hmmm?&quot; I stared. &quot;Oh, uh yeah, sure!&quot; I said, maybe with a little too much enthusiasm, as she poured some chocolates into a Target bag.
+Uhh, should I have refused?
 Am I weird for accepting the PI&#39;s chocolates?_ The grad students just smiled. _Weren&#39;t we here to talk intense science-y talk?
 Well, we did, but still.
 What&#39;s with the chocolates?_

 - - -